 Does the development depend upon a certain level of pre-sales?

-There is a pre-sales condition in the sale and purchase agreement.
-We expect construction to start at Aroha early next year.
+There is a pre-sales condition in the sale and purchase agreement which has been satisfied.
+Construction started at Aroha in February 2021.

 How are you funding Aroha?